fedemengo/fedemengo.github.io/_posts/2023-04-23-nvim-evil-regex.md

 Another interesting way to investigate slow downs in nvim that I found is [this](https://github.com/stevearc/profile.nvim) amazing profiling plugin.
 In case `--startuptime` doesn't give enough or any actionable information.

+This is what it showed for problem.
+Extremly clear and helpful

+{% include figure.html path="assets/img/blog/2023-04-23/profiler.png" class="img-fluid rounded" zoomable=true %}